 3) The third scenario that is requested is again you want to cover all the CCNA objectives and then you are going directly to CCNP.
 In this case, we need to ask you a few more questions and encourage you to use the Contact Us form to make sure we get you the best solution tailored to you and your career objectives.

 What is different with your kits versus any other group of routers and switches called a kit?

-First our preconfigured kits are designed to make sure you get the most bang for your buck.
-We do this by making sure you have at least one router that covers pretty much every feature on the exam where possible.
-So simply giving you five 2500 routers and calling it a CCNP kit does not make it a CCNP kit.
+First, our recommended kits are designed to make sure you get the most bang for your buck at each price point to fit any budget.
+We do this by making sure you have at least one router that covers as many features on the exam where possible.
+So simply giving you five 1760 routers and calling it a CCNP kit does not make it a CCNP kit.
 It is all about the proper selection of devices that match up to your lab topology.
-We make sure your kit matches up to our lab topology as we wrote the most complex CCNA v2 lab workbook out there so you will understand complex scenarios.
+We make sure your kit matches up to our lab topology as we wrote the most complex CCNA 200-125 lab workbook out there, so you will understand complex scenarios.
 Gone are the days of a simple daisy chained CCNA lab with only two subnets.
 Many of our labs have 6 or more subnets to simulate complex, real world scenarios you will see on the exam.
-By completely understanding our advanced setups (which requires more cables and modules), you are sure to pass your CCNA v2 exam.
-In addition, we include all of our study materials such as the aforementioned lab workbook, our "How To Subnet Workbook" with 100 pages of instruction and over 100 practice questions, our six page, fold out, laminated color CRAM sheet, TCP/IP poster, our CCNA test engine with flash cards, instructional videos and so much more!
+By completely understanding our advanced setups (which requires more cables and modules), you are sure to pass your CCNA 200-125 exam.
+In addition, we include all of our study materials such as the aforementioned lab workbook, our “How To Subnet Workbook” with 100 pages of instruction and over 100 practice questions, our six page, fold out, laminated color CRAM sheet, TCP/IP poster, our CCNA test engine with flash cards, instructional videos and so much more!

 Do I Need an Access Server/Terminal Server?